Football at the 2022 Asian Games – Men's tournament: Group stage

-The top two teams in each group, and the top four third-placed teams among six groups advance to the round of 16. and were initially assigned to Group C, but they later withdrew from the tournament, leaving the group with only 2 teams left.
+The top two teams in each group, and the top four third-placed teams among six groups advance to the round of 16. and were initially assigned to Group C, but they withdrew from the tournament after the draw, leaving the group with only two teams left.

 All times are local, CST (UTC+8).

 Tiebreakers

 Teams in a group are ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss), and if tied on points, the following tiebreaking criteria are applied, in the order given, to determine the rankings.